 "The song is over," Jarlaxle said.
 "Now they are eating rum cake."

 Entreri nodded to himself.
 It might be safe to return.
 "Very well."
 He walked back inside and sat on the opposite side of the room this time.

 Jarlaxle followed.
 He waited until their drinks were served and their meals were ordered before indulging his curiosity.
 "I assume those boxes do not hold the aforementioned gifts."
-Out of the corner of his eye, the young man pulled a fine wool cloak out of one of the boxes and examined it with admiration.
+Out of the corner of his vision, he saw the young man pull a fine wool cloak out of one of the boxes and examine it with admiration.

 Entreri shook his head.
 "I despise the song.
 I suppose most people think it's clever the first time they hear it.
 After the third time, it's tiring.
 After the tenth time, it's annoying.
 After the twenty-fifth time, leaving is a better option."
 He took a sip of his honeymead.
 "The song makes no sense.
 I mean, there used to be a ritual in the North in which you gave someone a present each day for ten days until their birthday, hence 'The Ten Birthday Gifts' song.
 But who would want four Harpers harping?
 It's inane."